glefundes/Multimethod-Binarization/README.md

 You can find an example using all of them on the [demo notebook included in this repo](https://github.com/glefundes/Multimethod-Binarization/blob/master/Demo.ipynb).

-This function returns a list containing one binary image for method described.
+This function returns a list containing one binary image for each method described.
 The methods are defined as a list dictionary objects with the following format:
 ```
     {
     'type' : Binarization method (string),